 Here’s what you need to know to get it taken care of ASAP.

-Typically, endometriosis occurs when the tissue normally present in your uterine lining starts growing in places outside your uterus.
+Typically, endometriosis occurs when a tissue, similar to the lining of the endometrium, grows outside the uterus.
 It often affects the abdominal area, such as the fallopian tubes, vagina, or ovaries.

 In some cases, endometriosis can be very painful and make period cramping much worse.
 In others, it may not have any noticeable symptoms.